jeanlauliac/mekano/README.md

 the targets and reflect changes in their prerequisites.

 *neomake* focuses on correctness rather than other factors like speed.
-It properly takes account of removed and added files, tracks command-line changes, and automatically create output directories.
-The system is largely inspired by the UNIX *make(1)* command, of which it modestly tries to be a 21th-century alternative.
+It properly takes account of removed and added files; tracks command-line changes;
+automatically create output directories; and provides sane semantics for dependency definitions.
+This tool is largely inspired by the UNIX *make(1)* utility, of which it modestly tries to be a 21th-century alternative.

-*neomake* is not well suited for plain tasks (eg. 'test', 'publish'), the focus being on updating files.
+*neomake* only knows how to update files.
+It is not well suited for 'tasks' (eg.
+'test', 'publish').
 Plain scripts are probably a better idea (eg. sh, JS, python) for those.

 The neomakefile is generally meant to be written by hand, but there is very